Australian Dollar Falls Against Majors () | aktiencheck.de

 CANBERA (dpa-AFX) - The Australian dollar weakened against the other major currencies in the Asian session on Thursday.

-If the aussie extends its downtrend, it is likely to find support around 1.04 against the kiwi,1.40 against the euro, 0.75 against the greenback, 0.99 against the loonie and 84.00 against the yen.
+If the aussie extends its downtrend, it is likely to find support around 85.00 against the yen, 1.41 against the euro, 0.99 against the loonie, 0.75 against the greenback and 1.05 against the kiwi.

 Copyright RTT News/dpa-AFX